orsinium-archive/requests-connection/README.md

 1. Connect to server (establish TCP and TLS connections).
 2. Make HTTP request.

-It is very useful for all cases when you can prepare your request to server and later must make requests very fast.
+It is very useful for all cases when you can prepare your request to server and later you must send request as fast as possible.
 For example, high frequency trading.

 ## Usage